Mikey261999/Project-Student-Depression/README.md

-# PortfolioProjects
+# Portfolio-Student-Depression-Project

-Data Exploration with Student Depression dataset.
+Data Exploration with Student Depression Dataset.

--- Looking for relationship between degree and Financial Stress
+-- Looking for the relationship between degree and Financial Stress

 -- Finding average sleep score